BobTheTerrible/ebs-autoscale/README.md

 ### Initialisation

-The following command, recruits the first volume and initialises the file system:
+The following command recruits the first volume and initialises the file system:

 ```bash
 sudo ebs-autoscale init --config /path/to/config.json